 Jeju City (제주시)

-Jeju City is where you’ll first enter Jeju, but I wouldn’t stay here for very long.
-The city itself isn’t that incredible.
-It’ll just remind you of every other city in Korea.
-If I had a dollar for every time I heard someone say they don’t get why people think Jeju is pretty when they’ve never left Jeju City, I could probably live out my days in luxury.
+As I said above, you’ll enter the island through Jeju City, but you won’t wan tto stick around for long.
+The city itself isn’t that incredible and will just remind you of every other city in Korea.
+If I had a dollar for every time I heard someone say they don’t get why people think Jeju is pretty when they’ve never left Jeju City, I could probably live out my days in luxury!

 Where to Stay in Jeju City

 If you do want to only stay in a city, then stay in Seogwipo.
-I’d say it’s the most convenient place to stay in Jeju because it’s close to a ton of Jeju’s most famous sites and many tours will still leave from here too.
+I’d say it’s the most convenient place to stay in Jeju because it’s close to a ton of the most famous sites and many tours will still leave from here too.
 However, if you rent a car, like I recommend, you’ll find much cooler accommodation in the more “remote” parts of the island.

 Where to Stay in Seogwipo